roles-ansible/check-ansible-debian-latest-action/README.md

           #   requirements: 'do1jlr.ansible_version'
           #   or your requiements.yml file.
           #   requirements: 'requirements.yml'
+          # tags: ""
+          #  [optional]
+          #   If you want to limit the test to some tags, you can use this
+          #   tags or the skiptags option.
+It will trigger the --tags $tags
+          #   option to ansible.
+          # skiptags: ""
+          # [optional]
+          #  See tags.
+This will trigger the --skip-tags $skiptags option
+          #  to ansible.
 ```

 Alternatively, you can run the ansible check only on certain branches: